Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Introduction

 \section{Introduction}

+We develop methods for analyzing an experiment in which treatments are applied to individuals in a social network and causal effects are hypothesized to transmit to peers through the network.
 Experimental and observational studies often involve treatments with effects that ``interfere'' \citep{cox58} across units through spillover or other forms of dependency.
 Such interference is sometimes considered a nuisance, and researchers may strive to design studies that isolate units as much as possible from interference.
 However, such designs are not always possible.
 Furthermore, researchers may be interested in estimation of the spillover effects themselves, as these effects may be of substantive importance.
-Treatments may be applied to individuals in a social network, and we may wish to study how effects transmit to peers in the network.
-An urban renewal program applied to one town may divert capital from other towns, in which case the overall effect of the program may be ambiguous.
-Treatment effects may carry over from one time period to another and units have some chance of receiving treatment at any one of a set of points in time.
-In these cases, we need a method to estimate effects of both direct and {\it indirect} exposure to a treatment.
+Other applications share structural similarities to the social network case.
+For example, an urban renewal program applied to one town may divert capital from other towns, in which case the overall effect of the program may be ambiguous.
+Treatment effects may carry over from one time period to another, and units have some chance of receiving treatment at any one of a set of points in time.
+In these cases, we need methods to estimate effects of both direct and indirect exposure to a treatment.
+Moreover, researchers may be interested in understanding how such indirect effects vary depending on individuals' characteristics.

 This paper presents a general, randomization-based framework for estimating causal effects under these and other forms of interference.
-Interference represents a departure from the traditional causal inference scenario wherein units are assigned directly to treatment or control and the potential outcomes that would be observed for a unit in either the treatment or control condition are fixed and do not depend on the overall set of treatment assignments.
+Interference represents a departure from the traditional causal inference scenario wherein units are assigned directly to treatment or control, and the potential outcomes that would be observed for a unit in either the treatment or control condition are fixed \citep{colefrangakis2009} and do not depend on the overall set of treatment assignments.
 The latter condition is what \citet{rubin1990} refers to as the ``stable unit treatment value assumption'' (SUTVA).
 In the examples above, the traditional scenario is clearly an inadequate characterization, as SUTVA would be violated.
 A more sophisticated characterization of treatment exposure and associated potential outcomes must be specified.
+For the school field experiment, program participation was randomly assigned, but encouragement to support anti-conflict norms could come from direct participation in the program as well as indirect exposure via social network peers that participated in the program.